 Time Limits

-Full-time students are expected to take the Qualifying Examination by the end of the second year of graduate study and be admitted to candidacy by the end of the third year.
+Full-time students are expected to take the Qualifying Examination and be admitted to candidacy by the end of the third year.
 Students must be admitted to candidacy within five years after admission to the doctoral program and at least one academic year before the date on which the degree will be conferred.
 The student must complete the entire program for the degree, including the dissertation and final examination, during a four-year period after admission to candidacy.